MeteoGroup/jbrotli/README.md

     With version 0.4.0 the Raspberry PI binaries where added as supported platform.
     For easier adoption of Brotli, there is now a 'BrotliServletFilter' available.
-    Have a look at 'jbrotli-servlet-examples' on how to use it in Tomcat, Spring Boot or Dropwizard.
+    Have a look at 'jbrotli-examples' on how to use it in Tomcat, Spring Boot or Dropwizard.
     This 0.4.0 release is bundled with the LATEST (un-released) version of brotli, because it contains a security fix CVE-2016-1968.
 The latest Google brotli-release 0.3.0 is still vulnerable to this issue.